ihuzaifashoukat/twitter-automation-ai/README.md

 ## Troubleshooting

-- ElementClickInterceptedException or “not clickable”:
+- ElementClickInterceptedException or "not clickable":
   - The app automatically scrolls into view, waits for the composer mask to disappear, and uses JS-click or Ctrl+Enter fallbacks.
   - If it persists, consider adding small delays or switching to Chrome (`browser_settings.type: "chrome"`).